-According to the official website, in the “Fees” section, the GRE revised General Test costs $195 in the academic year 2014-2015.
+According to the official website, in the “Fees” section, the GRE revised General Test costs $205.
 This fee will give you one printed score report and up to four official score reports that ETS will send directly to the institutions you choose when you conclude the test.
 If you do not select the institutions that you want to receive your scores when you finish the test at the testing center, you will have to pay a $27 additional score fee for each institution you want scores to be sent to.

 You can register for the test in multiple ways, according to the payment method preferred: the credit card or bank check.

 How to register for the computer-based version of the test?

 When a credit/debit card is available (Visa, Master Card, American Express, etc.), you can register online, by phone or by fax, according to the information on the official website.
 If you get stuck, EDMERICA can help.
 Until then some helpful advice based on our 17-year practice:

 - Send your test registration by registered mail (scrisoare recomandata cu confirmare de primire);

 - Make sure you photocopy the scheduling form as well as the bank check and keep the copies for reference;

 - You will commonly receive a confirmation letter by e-mail or regular mail which includes the test date and the location of the testing center;